-The SEND budget is used to provide additional support staff and to purchase appropriate resources and equipment to allow our pupils with additional needs to make progress in their learning.
+The SEND budget and any additional High Needs Funding allocated to individual children is used to provide additional support staff and to purchase appropriate resources and equipment to allow our pupils with additional needs to make progress in their learning.
 When it is necessary to do so, the SEND budget will also allow us to buy in external specialist services to work with particular children.

 External Services, such as the Occupational / Physiotherapy Service, may recommend your child has some specialist equipment to enable him / her to access their learning more effectively.
 In all instances we will provide your child with the materials they need.
 If required, we will also ensure that your child takes this equipment when they move to a new year group / stage in their education in order that they may continue to be supported appropriately in their new environment.
 Intervention Strategies

-- Quality First Teaching Daily in-class TA support
+Quality First Teaching Daily in-class TA support

 - Small group English and Maths support

 - MSL

 - PASS

 - Lexia

 - BLAST!

 - Speech and Language Therapy

 - Primary Movement

 - RM Maths

 - Numicon

 - 'ACE' dictionaries

 - Wave 2 Writing slopes and other specialist equipment

 - SENDCo support

 - Sound Training

 - Pastoral Support Care Plan

 - Toe-by-Toe

 - Power of 2

 - Fischer Family Trust

 - Family Liaison Officer

 - · Learning Mentor 'Drawing and Talking'

 - Wave 3 CAMHS

 - Educational Psychologist

 - HI/VI Services

-- 'The Bungalow Project'
+- 'The Bungalow Partnership'

 - Occupational Therapy posture-enhancing equipment

 - Specialist Speech and Language support

 - Outreach support

 - Play Therapy

-- Learning and Language Team
+- Language and Learning Team